 Claiming on your PI insurance is something we hope you’ll never have to get involved with.
 But the reality is, we’re becoming an ever more litigious society.
 And professional indemnity claims make up the second-biggest portion of all the claims we deal with (after portable equipment claims).

 So what if the worst happens, and it's you that has to make a claim on your PI?
-This has everything to do with where you bought your policy from in the first place.
+How you're supported has everything to do with where you bought your policy in the first place.

 Bought via a broker?
-Then you’ll have a dedicated claims expert by your side – helping you respond, working with the insurer, feeding you updates, and keeping things moving along.
+Then you’ll have a dedicated claims expert by your side – helping you respond, updating the insurer, giving you updates, and keeping things moving along.

 PI claims can be tricky and slow-moving.
 So having expert support and someone fighting your corner can make a big difference – both practically and emotionally.